NVlabs/pacnet/README.md

 Use `pacconv_transpose2d` (in conjunction with `packernel2d`) for its functional interface.

 #### `PacPool2d`
 `PacPool2d` is the PAC counterpart of `nn.AvgPool2d`.
-It accepts all standard `nn.AvgPool2d` arguments (e.g. kernel_size, stride, padding, dilation), and we make sure that when the same arguments are used, `PacPool2d` and `nn.AvgPool2d` have the exact same output sizes.
+It accepts most standard `nn.AvgPool2d` arguments (including kernel_size, stride, padding, dilation, but not ceil_mode and count_include_pad), and we make sure that when the same arguments are used, `PacPool2d` and `nn.AvgPool2d` have the exact same output sizes.
 A few additional optional arguments are available: , and also a few additional ones: